dhammaregen/dhammaregen3/content/draft/hum.md

 ## Die Langlebigkeit der Silbe *huṁ*

-Obwohl sie mit der Allgegenwart der Anfangssilbe *om* nicht konkurrieren kann, war der Silbe *huṁ* dennoch eine bedeutende Karriere in späteren Hindutexten beschieden, wo wir Wendungen wie *huṁkāra* (*huṁ*-Macher) häufig antreffen.
+Obwohl sie mit der Allgegenwart der Anfangssilbe *om* nicht konkurrieren kann, war der Silbe *huṁ* dennoch eine bedeutende Karriere in späteren Hindutexten beschieden, wo wir Wendungen wie *huṁkāra* (*Huṁ*-Macher) häufig antreffen.
 Wir finden sogar die verdoppelte Form *huṁhuṁ* wie in unserem Sutta, zum Beispiel in dem späteren literarischen Werk Bṛhatkathāślokasaṁgraha 21.146.

 It was featured in Shaivite tantra, and there is even an entire tantra devoted to it, the Hūṅkāra Tantra.
 From there it was adopted by the Tibetans in such texts as the Ḍākārṇava Tantra, where it is said to be recited at the end, reflecting its phonetic quality exactly as in the Upaniṣad.